 Abstract.
-Production of hyperpolarized catalyst-free gases and liquids by heterogeneous hydrogenation with parahydrogen (HET-PHIP) can be useful for various technical as well as biomedical applications, including in vivo studies, investigations of mechanisms of industrially important catalytic processes, enrichment of nuclear spin isomers of polyatomic gases, and more.
-In this regard, the wide systematic search for heterogeneous catalysts effective in pairwise H2 addition required for the observation of PHIP effects is crucial.
-Here in this work we demonstrate the competitive advantage of Pd-based bimetallic catalysts for HET-PHIP.
+Production of hyperpolarized catalyst-free gases and liquids by heterogeneous hydrogenation with parahydrogen can be useful for various technical as well as biomedical applications, including in vivo studies, investigations of mechanisms of industrially important catalytic processes, enrichment of nuclear spin isomers of polyatomic gases, and more.
+In this regard, the wide systematic search for heterogeneous catalysts effective in pairwise H2 addition required for the observation of parahydrogen-induced polarization (PHIP) effects is crucial.
+Here in this work we demonstrate the competitive advantage of Pd-based bimetallic catalysts for PHIP in heterogeneous hydrogenations (HET-PHIP).
 The dilution of catalytically active Pd with less active Ag or In atoms provides the formation of atomically dispersed Pd1 sites on the surface of Pd-based bimetallic catalysts, which are significantly more selective toward pairwise H2 addition compared to the monometallic Pd.
 Furthermore, the choice of the dilution metal (Ag or In) has a pronounced effect on the efficiency of bimetallic catalysts in HET-PHIP, as revealed by comparing Pd-Ag and Pd-In bimetallic catalysts.

-1. Introduction
+1 Introduction

-Among the nuclear spin hyperpolarization (HP) techniques that are currently becoming very popular in NMR and MRI, parahydrogen-based approaches such as PHIP and SABRE are of particular interest (Adams et al., 2009; Duckett and Mewis, 2012; Green et al., 2012; Iali et al., 2018; Reineri et al., 2015).
-They are relatively easy to implement while at the same time they compete successfully with other powerful HP techniques such as DNP (Ardenkjaer-Larsen, 2016; Jannin et al., 2019; Lumata et al., 2015; Rossini, 2018; Zhao et al., 2018).
-Since the first report of the PHIP effect (Bowers and Weitekamp, 1987), the majority of such studies are based on the homogeneous catalysis by transition metal complexes in solution.
+Among the nuclear spin hyperpolarization (HP) techniques that are currently becoming very popular in NMR and MRI, parahydrogen-based approaches such as parahydrogeninduced polarization (PHIP) and signal amplification by reversible exchange (SABRE) are of particular interest (Adams et al., 2009; Duckett and Mewis, 2012; Green et al., 2012; Iali et al., 2018; Reineri et al., 2015).
+They are relatively easy to implement, and at the same time they compete successfully with other powerful HP techniques such as DNP (dynamic nuclear polarization; Ardenkjaer-Larsen, 2016; Jannin et al., 2019; Lumata et al., 2015; Rossini, 2018; Zhao et al., 2018).
+Since the first report of the PHIP effect (Bowers and Weitekamp, 1987), the majority of such studies are based on the homogeneous catalysis by transition-metal complexes in solution.
 Many such catalysts can achieve pairwise addition of H2 to a substrate and/or to a catalytically active center, which is usually a prerequisite for parahydrogen-based hyperpolarization.
 At the same time, there are several significant reasons why PHIP via heterogeneous hydrogenations (HET-PHIP) (Balu et al., 2009; Gutmann et al., 2010; Kaltschnee et al., 2019; Kovtunov et al., 2013, 2016, 2020a) can be advantageous.
 In particular, in vivo applications certainly require catalyst-free hyperpolarized fluids.
-Removal of potentially toxic transition metal complexes utilized in the homogeneous implementations of PHIP and SABRE, while possible (Cavallari et al., 2020; Kidd et al., 2018; Knecht et al., 2020), still remains one of the primary

-1Laboratory of Magnetic Resonance Microimaging, International Tomography Center, SB RAS, Novosibirsk, 630090, Russia challenges to be solved.
-In this respect, solid heterogeneous catalysts can be filtered out much faster, and thus higher polarization levels can be available upon injection.
+Removal of potentially toxic transition-metal complexes utilized in the homogeneous implementations of PHIP and SABRE, while possible (Cavallari et al., 2020; Kidd et al., 2018; Knecht et al., 2021), still remains one of the primary challenges to be solved.
+In this respect, solid heterogeneous catalysts can be filtered out much faster; thus, higher polarization levels can be available upon injection.
 HET-PHIP is also directly applicable to the production of HP gases (Ariyasingha et al., 2020; Kovtunov et al., 2020b; Salnikov et al., 2019), which appears promising as a means to provide inhalable HP contrast agents for in vivo use in lung MRI.
 Furthermore, heterogeneous processes are most suited for the production of continuous streams of catalyst-free HP fluids (Kovtunov et al., 2014), which is expected to be useful for various technical as well as biomedical applications.